What is SEO?: 3 FAQs About Organic Search

 When properly optimized, these types of content can bring in organic users directly from Google search, but they can also be used as value-adds for email campaigns, social media and PPC ads, on-site downloads, print handouts, and more.

-That means that you can run an SEO strategy on its own, or couple it with other initiatives to multiply the value and use of the content.
+That means that you can run an SEO strategy on its own, or couple it with other initiatives to multiply the value and longevity of the content.

 Basically, SEO can do all kinds of awesome things.
 What it does for you depends on how much time and effort you want to put into it and how it plays into your overall marketing strategy.